Toy Caldwell: Personal life

 Toy Caldwell was found dead in bed by his wife, Abbie, on February 25, 1993, at his home in Moore, South Carolina.
-The cause of death was reported as cardio-respiratory failure due to viral myocarditis, by Spartanburg County Coroner Jim Burnett.
+The cause of death was reported as cardiorespiratory failure due to viral myocarditis, by Spartanburg County Coroner Jim Burnett.
 Nevertheless, a toxicologist's report found that the cause of death was a cardiac arrest brought on by cocaine use.